 Performance and Distribution Risk.
 We may not be able to achieve operating results that will allow us to make distributions at a specific level or to increase the amount of these distributions from time to time.
 We cannot assure you that you will receive distributions at a particular level or at all.
 Dividends and distributions on equity securities are not fixed but are declared at the discretion of the issuer's board of directors.
 If stock market volatility declines, the level of premiums from writing covered call options will likely decrease as well.
 Payments to close-out written call options will reduce amounts available for distribution from gains earned in respect of call option expiration or close out.
 The equity securities in which we invest may not appreciate or may decline in value.
-Net realized and unrealized gains on the securities investments will be determined primarily by the direction and movement of the applicable securities markets and our holdings.
-Any gains that we do realize on the disposition of any securities may not be sufficient to offset losses on other securities or option transactions.
+Net realized and unrealized gains on the securities investments will be determined primarily by the direction and movement of the applicable securities or option transactions.
+A significant decline in the value of the securities in which we invest may not be sufficient to offset losses on other securities or option transactions.
 A significant decline in the value of the securities in which we invest may negatively impact our ability to pay distributions or cause you to lose all or a part of your investment.

 In addition, the 1940 Act may limit our ability to make distributions in certain circumstances.
 Restrictions and provisions in any future credit facilities and our debt securities may also limit our ability to make distributions.
 For federal income tax purposes, we are required to distribute substantially all of our net investment income each year both to reduce our federal income tax liability and to avoid a potential excise tax.
-If our ability to make distributions on our common shares is limited, such limitations could, under certain circumstances, impair our ability to maintain our qualification for taxation as a RIC, which would have adverse consequences for our stockholders.
+If our ability to make distributions could, under certain circumstances, impair our ability to maintain our qualification for taxation as a RIC, which would have adverse consequences for our stockholders.